Entrance gate and fence in the Zakopane style

 Folk Geometry

-: Simple geometric patterns such as crosses, circles, squares and triangles are often arranged in complex and symmetrical arrangements, reflecting traditional folk design.
+: Simple geometric patterns such as crosses, circles, squares, and triangles are often arranged in complex and symmetrical arrangements, reflecting traditional folk design.

 Stylized Architectural Elements